pauldpickell/gis2minetest/README.md

 ## Updates
 November 7, 2021: Added new visualizations of bare Earth Digital Terrain Models (DTM) from a LiDAR point cloud and DTM derivatives such as aspect and Topographic Position Index (TPI).
 Stream-lined the instructions and bug fixes.

 November 5, 2021: Integrated Open Street Maps (OSM) data download using the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
 Roads can now be mapped onto the terrain surface (see City of Vancouver screenshots below).
 Support for additional OSM map features coming soon.
 Also updated the `csv2terrain` mod to support a wider assortment of block types (e.g., stairs, slabs, and wool).
 This new feature allows slabs to be used to simulate sidewalks.
-Users are now encouraged to install the `csv2terrain` mod distributed with this repository when working with the `gis2minetest` script.
+Users are now encouraged to install [the `csv2terrain` mod from this fork](https://github.com/pauldpickell/csv2terrain) when working with the `gis2minetest` script.
 Bug fixes.

 October 31, 2021: Added additional support for mapping tree stems and differentiating canopy structure (see Malcolm Knapp Research Forest screenshots below).